ecebeyhan/CS102_Project_Teamder/README.md

  * You can use the Teamder with the any version of the PostgreSQL's JDBC (Java Database Connectivity) from official site of the PostgreSQL (https://jdbc.postgresql.org/download.html).
  * We used javafx for ui.
  * We used postgresql for database.
+ * Add the library inside dbLib folder in order to connect to database corrrectly